10 most incredible marine life experiences

 Manta rays congregate at cleaning stations – so wait at one, too

-TV presenter Nick Baker loves swimming with sharks, from great whites to dogfish.
+The expert: TV presenter and BBC Wildlife columnist Nick Baker loves swimming with sharks, from great whites to dogfish.

 “It’s strange meeting a basking shark.
 Even though I know that its immense bulk is fuelled entirely by tiny crustaceans, I’m still nervously chewing the little rubber blocks off my snorkel.